 Baldwin goes further to attribute the extent of free downloading to a lack of understanding.
 “If people understood how long it takes to make an album and how much you don’t make from selling one, I think people would change their thinking”, says Baldwin.

-Lucky for it (and us) The Rubens loves to tour.
+Lucky for them (and us) The Rubens love to tour.
 You can see it on their faces when they share stories of sitting across from each other at a little table inside their Mercedes splitter tour van, scared shitless the time their tour manager drove on the wrong side of the road and mounted the median into oncoming traffic.

 Touring festivals such as Laneway are the band’s top picks to play, as is Splendour in the Grass, where every year prior to this they have camped just like us regular punters.
 Hoops has been a long time coming.
-The Rubens’ last gig was Lost Picnic in March, and touted for its high-energy live shows, the prospect of its upcoming tour has the band pumped.
+The Rubens’ last gig was Lost Picnic in March, and touted for their high-energy live shows, the prospect of the upcoming tour has the band pumped.

 “We’re actually more enthusiastic than any fan is right now,” says Sam.